 Cookbook dealers will tell you that “Betty Crocker’s Picture Cookbook” of 1951 is a hot commodity.
 I have the next one that was published in 1961 called “Betty Crocker’s New Picture Cookbook.”
 Even this “new” addition has sold in the past for over $100.
-These books are hard to find in mint condition because people used them to death.
+These books are hard to find in mint condition because people used them until they fell apart.
 The one in my possession was found at an antique store.
 It is inscribed with “To Sherry, From Mom and Dad, 1966.
 Sherry must have loved to bake with this book, since the cake and cookie pages are nicely spattered with ingredients.
 Other than that, the book is in great shape.

 The cookbook has wonderful, timeless recipes.
 Each chapter begins with a page of culinary history for that particular food item.
 The vegetable chapter informs us that the ancient Greeks used vegetables as a tonic, and the Romans excelled in vegetable cookery.
 Charlemagne ordered his subjects to cultivate all manner of vegetables from artichokes to watercress.
 In the soup chapter, the origin of the word “restaurant” is explained.
 It seems that a popular soup of the 16th century was called “restaurant” because it was believed to have “restorative” powers.
 A chef printed the name of the soup over his door to announce that he was serving it, and in time, restaurant came to mean a place where all food was served.